 Today’s name for Tralles is Tralleis, near Aydin, where signposts point me in the right direction.
 Tralles seems to have reached the level of Ephesus or Pergamon, but so far only basic excavations have been undertaken.
 This makes the visit more challenging for I have no idea what to expect.

 My road ends at a T-crossing, where mini signs point left towards the city walls and the Roman necropolis or right to the Gymnasium.
 I make a right turn and after some turns and twists, I’m driving along some ruins carrying a sign “Roman theatre” and another one “no photographs”.
 I don’t understand either inscription, and the many big stones don’t make sense since I cannot make out the contours of a theatre in the landscape, only a short vaulted passageway next to the road gives me a hint.
 The view from here over the rolling hills where olives, figs, and cotton are grown is, however, superb; in the distance, I can see a quarry of red marble in the green landscape.
-Far below me lay an imposing ruin with vaults that reminds me of an aqueduct.
+Far below me lay an imposing ruin with vaults that remind me of an aqueduct.
 Getting closer by driving in the opposite direction, I discover that this is the Gymnasium from the 4th century BC and I realize that Tralles must have been huge.
 There is some parking space and not a single soul is in sight.
 Never mind, I love this!

 A large billboard welcomes me showing the rough layout of mainly Roman Tralles, with the theatre and the adjacent Stadium and further on the Gymnasium.
 Then some houses and much further west, the Acropolis.
 This Acropolis may go back to Hellenistic times.
 Tralles was founded by the Hittites in 2500 BC and obviously occupied a strategic position.
 In later centuries, the city was ruled by the Phrygians, the Lydians, Persians, Greeks, and Romans till it was totally destroyed by the severe earthquake of 26 BC.
 Emperor Augustus rebuilt the city, blessing it with his imperial name Caesarea.
 When the Byzantines arrived, they re-baptized it again to Tralles.
 Then followed the Seljuks and the days of the Ottoman Empire, till in 1922, the city burnt down to the ground.
 A new city was built nearby, today’s Aydin, now famously reputed for its fine figs.